learn-co-curriculum/phase-0-git-pushing-code/README.md

 lesson, you used it to get Facebook's code for the React framework.
-For all the amazing power that GitHub provides (Microsoft thought it was so powerful that they bought GitHub for a cool $7.5 billion), as far as Git is concerned they're just a big old server that hosts a whole bunch of remote respositories ("remotes").
+For all the amazing power that GitHub provides (Microsoft thought it was so powerful that they bought GitHub for a cool $7.5 billion), as far as Git is concerned they're just a big old server that hosts a whole bunch of remote repositories ("remotes").

 You've seen how valuable